o3de/o3de.org/content/docs/userguide/asset-pipeline-shader-compiler.md

+description: ' Use the shader compiler proxy component in &ALYlong; to forward shader compiler requests through the &asset-processor; connection. '
+slug: asset-pipeline-shader-compiler
+title: Shader Compiler Proxy
+---
 # Shader Compiler Proxy<a name="asset-pipeline-shader-compiler"></a>

 Some mobile devices may be connected via a USB TCP/IP tunnel and may not have direct network access to a shader compiler server\.
 The shader compiler proxy component in Lumberyard allows such devices to forward shader compiler requests through the Asset Processor connection\.